hapax/hapax.github.io/assets/simple-physics.md

   awesome.
 I discuss three napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the E. coli genome, and the mass of a proton, among other things.
-I argue for the widespread use of napkins in physics.*
+These examples suggest an approach to teaching physics oriented around napkin hacks.*

 ### Contents